Caleb Foote

-Caleb Martin Foote (born December 23, 1993) is an American actor best known for his role in the television series The Kids Are Alright.
+Caleb Martin Foote (born December 23, 1993) is an American actor best known for playing Eddie Cleary in the television series The Kids Are Alright and Special Agent Bernard "Randy" Randolf in NCIS: Origins.

 He received the San Diego Theatre Critics Circle 2017 Craig Noel Award for Outstanding Male Performance for his role in Hand to God.

 Biography

 Foote acted at a young age in various theatre productions.
 From age 7 to 14, he was raised on Montserrat, a volcanic island in the Caribbean.
 He attended University of Michigan, where he received a Bachelor of Fine Arts degree in acting in 2016.